 Part 1: Tag Every LLM Request

-HTTP header approach (works in any language):
+HTTP header approach (language-agnostic):

 POST /proxy/openai/chat/completions